Can I import highlights from PDFs?

 Which PDF reader apps do not work with Readwise?

-If extracting highlights from PDFs is important to you, we recommend switching to one of the reader apps described above!
+If extracting highlights from PDFs is important to you, we recommend switching to one of the reader apps listed in the section above!

 Can I send multiple PDFs in a single email?